 In view of the financial crisis rocking the nations of the Eurozone and threatening to bring down entire nations in ruin, isn’t it more reasonable to conclude that the three horns have not been plucked out yet?

 Question #24: In recent decades the Society has retracted previously published statements concerning various aspects of the sign of Christ’s presence supposedly having already been fulfilled.
-For example, the Watchtower used to teach that the great tribulation began during WWI but that God cut it short.
+For example, the Watchtower used to teach that the great tribulation began during WWI, but that God cut it short.
 The Watchtower used to teach that the disgusting thing was already standing in a holy place, but no longer.
-The Watchtower used to teach that the sheep and the goats were being separated, but not any more.
+The Watchtower used to teach that the sheep and the goats were now being separated, but not any more.
 The Watchtower used to teach that people today were faint with fear in expectation of the horrible things coming upon the world, but that has been dropped too.

-It was in the context of men becoming faith with fright that Jesus also told his followers: “But as these things start to occur, raise yourselves erect and lift your heads up, because your deliverance is getting near.”
+It was in the context of men becoming faint with fright that Jesus also told his followers: “But as these things start to occur, raise yourselves erect and lift your heads up, because your deliverance is getting near.”
 Since the Watchtower now recognizes that not all of “these things” have started to occur, on what basis ought Jehovah’s Witnesses continue to believe their deliverance is getting near?

 Question #25: The May 15th, 1977, Watchtower carries an article on the meaning of the Egyptian cedar that was cut down by the tyrants of the nations.
 The article asks the question: Who will be Jehovah’s instrument that will do the work of the depots and tyrants of the nations?
 The article points out that it will not be Jehovah’s Witnesses since they are not despotic or tyrannical.
 It will be none other than Jesus Christ.
 But how is it that Jehovah’s Witnesses are not despotic or tyrannical, but Jesus Christ is?